austinhuang0131/austinhuang0131.github.io/index.md

 Coding, mapping, commenting on local/global affairs (Some posted on [Tumblr](https://blog.austinhuang.me) - Oh, and I only used it for the free custom domain, I don't really like Tumblr), model UN, and listening to sick beats ~~as well as memeing~~ are things I do a lot.
 And Anime quite rarely (≤3 series per year).
 Skating, softball and badminton, especially, are my favourite sports ~~given that me being a not-so-sporty kid~~.

 Yes, I do model UN, even though many people believe I'm the *last* person who would do that.
-I consider myself more realistic than most people, who are usually idealistic (Probably because their school trained them so for the award).
-I was [memed](https://twitter.com/AJ_MARI2019/status/1094277224344289288) [so](https://twitter.com/NYT_MARI2019/status/1094372271404302336) [hard](https://twitter.com/LP_MARI2019/status/1094363232091979776) in MariMUN 2019 that I almost lost all reasons to exist /s.
+I consider myself more realistic than most people, who are usually idealistic.

-Self-proclaimed Discord Affairs (aka.
-Dramas) Investigator.

 ### Hardware?
-A school-provided fully-stickered repaired-once MacBook Air (13-inch, 2017) plus several shared VPS from online people ~~comrades~~ and free services.
+A school-provided fully-stickered repaired-once MacBook Air (13-inch, 2017) plus several shared VPS from online people ~~comrades~~ and free services (e.g. [Glitch](https://glitch.com)).
 That's it.
 I mean, after all, I'm not the super-hyped computer science guy anyway.
 They're hobbies and will remain so.

 ### You said you're from...Shanghai?
 Yeah.
 I actually went to the same high school as [@simonguozirui](https://simonguo.tech/) did and went abroad at the same time as he did, though he's 1 year older than me.
 He's the *hacky* kind, I'm more the *pragmatic* kind.